kubernetes-sigs/gateway-api/geps/gep-91/index.md

   1) `AllowValidOnly` (Core Support)
   2) `AllowInsecureFallback` (Extended Support)

-    AllowInsecureFallback mode indicates the gateway will accept connections even if the client certificate is not presented or fails verification.
+    `AllowInsecureFallback` mode indicates the gateway will accept connections even if the client certificate is not presented or fails verification.
 	This approach delegates client authorization to the backend and introduce a significant security risk.
 It should be used in testing environments or on a temporary basis in non-testing environments.
-    When `FrontendValidationModeType` is changed from `AllowValidOnly` to `AllowInsecureFallback` the `InsecureFrontendValidationMode` condition MUST be set to True with Reason `ConfigurationChanged` on gateway.
+    When `FrontendValidationModeType` is changed from `AllowValidOnly` to `AllowInsecureFallback` the `InsecureFrontendValidationMode` condition MUST be set to `True` with Reason `ConfigurationChanged` on gateway.
 * Introduce a `ObjectReference` structure that can be used to specify `caCertificateRefs` references.
-* Introduce a `tls` field within the Gateway Spec to allow for a common TLS configuration to apply across all listeners.

 ### Impact on listeners

 This proposal removes frontendTLSValidation from Listener's TLS configuration and introduces gateways level per port configuration.
 This is a breaking change for exisitng implementation which uses this feature from Experimental API.
- Once gateway level TLS is configured (either by default or for a specific port), the TLS settings will apply to all existing and newly created Listeners that match the configuration.
+ Once gateway level TLS is configured (either by default or for a specific port), the TLS settings will apply to all existing and newly created Listeners serving HTTPS that match the configuration.

 #### GO